WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 1. The global state is initialized on the server using `wp_interactivity_state`, setting an initial `counter` of 0.
 2. The Count Block displays the current counter using `data-wp-text="state.counter"`, which reads from the global state.
-3. The Increment Block contains a button that triggers the `increment` action when clicked, using `data-wp-on--click="actions.increment"`.
+3. The Increment Block contains a button that triggers the `increment` action when clicked, using `data-wp-on-async--click="actions.increment"`.
 4. In JavaScript, the `increment` action directly modifies the global state by incrementing `state.counter`.

 Both blocks are independent and can be placed anywhere on the page.
 They don't need to be nested or directly related in the DOM structure.
 Multiple instances of these blocks can be added to the page, and they will all share and update the same global count value.

 ## Local context

-Local context is data defined within a specific element in the HTML structure.
+**Local context** in the Interactivity API refers to local data defined within a specific element in the HTML structure.
 Unlike global state, local context is only accessible to the element where it's defined and its child elements.

-Local context is particularly useful when you need independent state for individual blocks, ensuring that each instance of a block can maintain its own unique data without interfering with others.
+The local context is particularly useful when you need independent state for individual blocks, ensuring that each instance of a block can maintain its own unique data without interfering with others.

 You should use local context when: